nasa-fornax/fornax-documentation/documentation/fsc_jupyterlab.md

 ## Left Sidebar

-The left sidebar is a vertical strip of icons, each representing a tool or panel that will open up in the left column of the interface.
+The left sidebar is a vertical strip of icons, each representing a tool or extension that will open up in the left column of the interface.

 1. **File Browser (📁)**

 Lets you navigate and open files and folders.
-Double-click a notebook or file to open it in the main area.
+Double-click a file or .ipynb notebook to open it in the main area.
+Opening .md files as notebooks should be done by right clicking on the file -> "Open With" -> "Notebook" so that they display in the expected format with cells of runable code.

-This includes the **Launcher**, **New Folder**, and **Upload Files** icons.
+This includes the **Launcher**(blue plus sign), **New Folder** (folder symbol with plus sign), and **Upload Files** (up arrow) icons.

 The **Launcher** will open a panel in the main area that provides clickable tiles for quickly starting new tools, such as notebooks and terminals.
-Below we discuss some of the tools available via the **Launcer**.
+Below we discuss some of the tools available via the **Launcher**.

-**Visual Studio Code (VS Code)** is a code editor widely used for programming in many languages—including Python, JavaScript, C++, and more.
+**Visual Studio Code (VS Code)** is an integrated development environment(IDE) widely used for programming in many languages—including Python, JavaScript, C++, and more.

 **Firefly** is a visualization platform designed to facilitate interactive exploration of astronomical data, including images, catalogs, and plots, through a modern, browser-based interface.